City Life

 —The gap.
 The metro does not reach the airport or Vitacura, though a future Line 7 will finally serve the latter.

 If Buenos Aires charms and Bogotá is only now catching up, Santiago simply delivers.
-The Santiago metro is the region’s quiet overachiever, a clean, fast network that expats often rank as the city’s single biggest practical advantage.
+The Santiago metro is the region’s quiet overachiever, a clean and fast network that expats often rank as the city’s single biggest practical advantage.

 For a foreign resident, this is the payoff of Santiago’s whole pitch: things work.
 The metro opened in 1975 and has grown into the most extensive underground system in South America.

 The system now runs seven lines.
-According to a network guide fully rewritten this year, the map has expanded to cover far more of the city than the compact core most newcomers first explore.
+A network guide fully rewritten this year shows a map that covers far more of the city than the compact core most newcomers first explore.

 What makes the Santiago metro stand out

 The clearest edge is reliability plus reach.
-With seven operating lines, the network carries some of the heaviest passenger loads per kilometre of any metro in Latin America, and it mostly does so smoothly.
+With seven operating lines, the network carries some of the heaviest passenger loads per kilometre in Latin America, and it mostly does so smoothly.

 The technology is a step ahead.
-Lines 3 and 6 are fully driverless, something most metros in the region have not managed, and the newer lines feel modern in a way older systems elsewhere do not.
+Lines 3 and 6 are fully driverless, and the newer lines feel modern in a way older systems elsewhere do not.

-The single travel card is the real convenience, since the contactless bip card ties together the metro, city buses and suburban trains on one integrated fare, so a whole journey across modes is paid with a single tap.
+The single travel card is the real convenience.
+The contactless bip card ties together the metro, city buses and suburban trains on one fare, so a whole journey is paid with a single tap.

 The network has kept growing over the years, with Line 2 extended south to Hospital El Pino and the San Bernardo area for the first time.
 According to the Chilean government, that stretch added four stations and cut the trip to the centre by about a third.